 Unless a crime occurred in the presence of a police officer, an investigation is necessary.
-If you have been contacted by law enforcement with regards to a criminal investigation, its likely they are already convinced you are guilty and only want you to make an admission of wrong-doing that will be used against you later in court.
-For that reason, my advice is always to avoid speaking with law enforcement without first consulting me.
+If you have been contacted by law enforcement with regards to a criminal investigation, they may already be convinced you are guilty and are only seeking an admission of wrong-doing to use against you in court.
+For that reason, its advisable to avoid speaking with law enforcement until you’ve first consulted an attorney.
 Whether or not you have been charged with a crime, your Constitutional Rights, and your Liberty, may be in jeopardy.

 It may also be necessary to begin a defense investigation on your behalf before any charges are filed.
 Oftentimes key defense witnesses are lost due to relocation, fading memory, etc. Criminal cases can be won or lost before a criminal complaint is filed.
 The Commonwealth may already be preparing evidence to be used against you.
 Shouldn’t someone be working for you to find evidence proving your innocence?